Dabvexx/DabVexx.github.io/_posts/2023-4-4-project-garden-genesis.md

 ---
-title: "Project: Garden Genesis: The Art Of Cultivation"
+title: "Project: \nGarden Genesis: The Art Of Cultivation"
 layout: post
 post-image: ../assets/images/GardenGenesisTitle.png
 description: "In this post, I will be showing off a project that me and a couple of friends did for Global Game Jam '23, Garden Genesis: The Art of Cultivation"